Friday 5/2/25

 Kind Bud

-With a repertoire of 1,000 songs, Kind Bud live loops his acoustic guitar, weaving layers of dynamic rhythms and improvisations to compliment his voice that is soft and strong, sweet and true.
+With a repertoire of 1,000 songs, Kind Bud live loops his acoustic guitar, weaving layers of dynamic rhythms and improvisations to complement his voice that is soft and strong, sweet and true.

 Venues and festivals Kind Bud has played include: Grateful Dead Night at Fenway Park; Sweetwaters; Ashkenaz; Fare Thee Well Pre-shows at the Hyatt Regency Chicago; Jam In The Sand; Island Exodus; Back To The Island; Gathering of the Vibes; Killington Sunshine Daydream; Nateva; Oregon Country Fair; Unbroken Chain Symposium at U-Mass Amherst; Fairfield FTC; Iron Horse Music Hall; August West Fest; Rock & Roll Resort; Bears Picnic; Yasgur’s Road Reunion; Vermont Ski Resorts.